yoon-group/yoon-group.github.io/_posts/2024-07-31-workstations.md

 3. Change your ssh password as you want for security.
 To change the password, type ‘passwd’.
 <br>

 4. Run a VNC server on your assigned port number by ‘vncserver :2’.
-Your current VNC password is ‘22222222’.
-If you want to change the password, type in vncpasswd.
+You will be asked to create your VNC password (8 digits).
+If you want to change the password later, type in vncpasswd.
 <center><img src="/assets/img/ws3.png" alt="drawing" width="90%"/></center>
 <br>